comit/sonoff-bridge/Prerequisite.md

 #### Installing updated linker file for version 5.0.0 and up

-To gain as much code space as possible from the available 1M flash memory I provide a linker file without SPIFFS area.
+To gain as much code space as possible from the available 1M flash memory I provide a linker file without SPIFFS area (no logner required as of version 2.4.0!).
 Follow the steps below to install and use it in your IDE:

 Starting from where you extracted or cloned the git Sonoff-Tasmota repository:
 - Copy file ``eagle.flash.1m0.ld`` from ``arduino\version 2.3.0\tools\sdk\ld`` to IDE Arduino directory ``portable\packages\esp8266\hardware\esp8266\2.3.0\tools\sdk\ld``